ibexa/documentation-developer/docs/api/graphql.md

 Use the singular field to query a single Content item, and the plural to get a whole `Connection` (a list of Content items that supports pagination).

+With the queries you can inspect:

+- the existing types
+- details of Content Types, and their Fields in the context of developing your own application

 You can request additional content information such as the Section or Objects states, available under the `_info` field.